ZenProjects/phpSMTPd/README.md

-# SuperList Daemon
+# PHP SMTP Daemon

-SuperListd are Experimental Project of Mailing List daemon coded 100% in PHP with the PECL-Event extension.
+PHP SMTP daemon are Experimental Project of SMTP server daemon coded 100% in PHP with the PECL-Event extension.

 The idea is to acting as SMTP Proxy to be used as proxy filter behind postfix ([Postfix Before-Queue Content Filter](http://www.postfix.org/SMTPD_PROXY_README.html)) to manage Mailing List.